 About the Nurturer Personality Subself

 To nurture means to promote health, growth, and wellbeing in living things - i.e. to fill current needs.
 Nature endows most healthy adult creatures with a fierce instinct to nurture their offspring and some orphans.
-Childless people vary in their interest and ability to nurture themselves and other needy people well.
-Because humans have many developmental, adjustment, and relationship needs, consis-tently-effective nurturance is hard to provide.
+Childless people vary in their interest and ability to nurture themselves and other needy people.
+Because hu-mans have many developmental, adjustment, and relationship needs, consis-tently-effective nurturance is hard to provide.
 This is specially true for typical par-ents and grandparents from low-nurturance childhoods.
-Happiness, joy, satisfac-tion, and contentment suggest that current needs are well-filled.
+Happiness, joy, satisfac-tion, serenity, and contentment suggest that current needs are well-filled.

-A vital part of personal recovery from false-self wounds ( Project 1) is (a) identifying the Nurturer and other subselves, (b) introducing the Nurturer to any Inner Kids who don't know or trust that subself, and (c) patiently redi-recting the Kids' attentive Guardian subselves to genuinely trust the true Self + other Manager subselves + a nurturing Higher power + healthy other people to keep the Inner Kids contented.
+A vital part of personal recovery from psychological wounds ( Lesson 1) is intro-ducing the Nurturer to any Inner Kids who don't know or trust that subself, and encouraging the Kids' attentive Guardian subselves to trust the true Self + other Manager subselves + a nurturing Higher Power + healthy other people to keep the Inner Kids contented.
 Nourishing relationships, wholistically-healthy co-parents and kids, and high-nurturance families suggest this is happening.
 Does this sound like your childhood and/or current family?
+More detail